We've put together our favourite tricks and quick solutions to make certain tasks in the kitchen that little bit easier and save you time...

 Try using cheese rind in a risotto recipe.

 Scenario #8: I’m finding it hard to peel shallots

 Dinky shallots can be a pain to peel, but cover them in boiling water and the skin loosens, making the process far quicker.

 Make this shallot Tartin recipe for a stunning vegetarian main.

 Scenario #9: I need breadcrumbs but don’t have a food processor

 Make your own dried breadcrumbs by grating stale bread on the coarse side of a grater, then spread the crumbs in a thin layer over a baking sheet.
 Bake for 30 minutes at 140C, giving them a good shake halfway through.
 The golden, crispy crumbs will last in a sealed container for up to two weeks.

-Kitchen scenario #10: I need a marinade for my meat but only have half an hour before cooking
+Scenario #10: I need a marinade for meat with only half-an-hour to cook

 If you need your meat injected with a short, sharp burst of flavour, choose marinade ingredients wisely.
 Red wine quickly penetrates meat, giving it a deep colour, while citrus zest and juice tenderises it rapidly.

 Try our red wine marinade.